Emergency Preparedness

 Responsibilities

 Become familiar with the procedures for specific emergencies as outlined in this guide.
-Follow emergency guidance provided by first responders and safety captains.

-What Should You Do If You Witness concerning Behavior?
+What Should You Do If You Witness Concerning Behavior?

 What is concerning behavior?